Trade deal removes major hurdle for rally in Apple and tech

 Even amid trade uncertainty, Apple surged over 70% this year to all-time highs on broad investor confidence in recent months that Washington and Beijing would eventually strike a deal.
 Apple’s stock has also benefited from progress increasing its services revenue as it diversifies from declining iPhone sales.

-The S&P extended its record-breaking run on Friday before slipping.
 Still, Investors are divided over whether Trump’s trade deal is fully priced into the market, or whether shares of Apple, its suppliers, like Qorvo (QRVO.O) and Skyworks Solutions (SWKS.O), and other U.S. technology and trade-sensitive stocks have room to rise.

-The S&P 500 and chip stocks including Qorvo and Advanced Micro Devices pulled back a bit after details of the deal were announced in Beijing during New York trading hours, while Apple traded up 0.6%, on track for another record high close.
+The S&P 500 edged up 0.01% on Friday to close at its second record high in two days, while Apple rose 1.36% to an all-time high.
+Chip stocks including Qorvo and Advanced Micro Devices (AMD.O) sold off from recent record highs.

 “I wouldn’t be surprised to see some profit-taking,” said Tim Ghriskey, Chief Investment Strategist at Inverness Counsel in New York.
 “On the other hand, the deal could really give corporate management better visibility into the economic outlook, and help them start spending again.”